Cowboy Style

-"Cowboy Style" is a song recorded by Australian recording artist and songwriter Kylie Minogue, for her sixth studio album Impossible Princess (1997).
-The song was released as the fourth and final single on 5 October 1998 through Mushroom.
-Minogue co-wrote the track with Steve Anderson and Dave Seaman while Brothers in Rhythm produced it.
-Backed by guitars, synthesisers and drum instruments, "Cowboy Style" is a Celtic pop track in which Minogue sings about her relationship with Stephane Sednaoui.
-Critical response to "Cowboy Style" was positive; some critics praised the song's composition, Minogue's song writing and highlighted it as a career stand out track.
+"Cowboy Style" is a song recorded by Australian singer and songwriter Kylie Minogue, for her sixth studio album Impossible Princess (1997).
+The song was released as the fourth and final single in Australia only on 5 October 1998 through Mushroom Records.
+Minogue wrote the track with Steve Anderson and Dave Seaman while Brothers in Rhythm produced it.
+Backed by guitars, synthesisers and drum instruments, "Cowboy Style" is a Celtic pop track in which Minogue sings about her relationship with her then-boyfriend, French director Stephane Sednaoui.
+Critical response to "Cowboy Style" was positive, with praise driven to Minogue's songwriting and the song's composition; some critics highlighted it as a career stand-out track.
 Released in Australia and New Zealand, the song charted at number 39 on the Australian Singles Chart.

 Minogue promoted "Cowboy Style" by performing it on her Intimate and Live Tour from June to August 1998.
 One of the live performances, directed by Michael Williams, was used as the music video.
 She later performed it on her Fever Tour (2002) and Showgirl: The Homecoming Tour (2006).
 The song was later included in the track list of Minogue's compilation albums Confide in Me (2002) and Confide in Me: The Irresistible Kylie (2007).